Kenny-Hannibal/notes-of-learning-leetcode/README.md

 # notes-of-learning-leetcode
-experience notes of learning leetcode written in Chinese
+experience notes of learning leetcode written in Chinese（python）